em00k/loadbmp-asm/README.md

 As the data is stored backwards in a lot of cases the code will load the BMP in 8kb chunks and swap each of the 32 lines from top to bottom resulting in the correct image.

-There's no palette quantizing, the BMP needs to have the default Next's uniform palette without writing additional code to handle the palette data.
+The palette will be remapped if you use loadbmp-resample-palette-fade, loadbmp-nonfu.asm requires the BMP to already have the Next uniform 256 cokour palatte.

 run a.bat to assemble and run with Cspect.